The best way to think about the super app is that it’s a single gateway into any ecosystem of virtual products and services.

 Top super app from East

-Gojek and Grab started as uber clothes carrying passengers and delivering food now they’re an indispensable part of daily life but the rivals are also leading online payments revolution is this the future of digital banking.
+Gojek and Grab started as uber clothes carrying passengers and delivering food now they’re an indispensable part of daily life but the rivals are also leading the online payments revolution is this the future of digital banking.

 Southeast Asia has a population of 650 million and for most people here the only way to get online is a mobile phone